History of prostitution: United Kingdom

+Centuries

 18th century

 Anthropologist Stanley Diamond comments that prostitution was encouraged in Dahomey as it was a form of acquiring tax revenue in the state.
 Archibald Dalzel documented in 1793 that prostitutes were distributed by the civil power throughout various villages at a price that was set by civil decree.
 It was the responsibility of prostitutes to provide services to anyone who could afford the fee.
 During the Annual Customs of Dahomey, prostitutes paid taxes.
 J. A. Skertchly wrote in 1874 that prostitutes were licensed by the King of Dahomey.

 According to Dervish Ismail Agha, in the Dellâkname-i Dilküşâ, the Ottoman archives, in the Turkish baths, the masseurs were traditionally young men who helped wash clients by soaping and scrubbing their bodies.
 They also were referred to as sex workers.
 The Ottoman texts describe who they were, their prices, how many times they could bring their customers to orgasm, and the details of their sexual practices.

 In the 18th century, presumably in Venice, prostitutes started using condoms made with catgut or cow bowel.

 19th century

 In North America, prostitution was seen as a "necessary evil" that aided in marital fidelity, especially as a system that would allow men to obtain sex when their wives did not desire it.
 D'Emilio and Freedman document that prostitution was not a crime in the early part of the 19th century, and thus brothels (or bawdy houses) were tolerated in American cities and the laws against individual prostitutes were enforced only occasionally.

 In the 1830s, prostitution was becoming more visible in North-American cities, and with the professionalization of police forces, visible prostitutes such as streetwalkers risked arrest.
 But D'Emilio and Freedman note that raids on brothels were comparatively rare, and prostitution was tolerated in mining towns, cattle towns, and urban centers in the American east.
-In 1870, prostitution was legalized and regulated in the city of St. Louis Missouri.
+In 1870, prostitution was legalized and regulated in the city of St. Louis, Missouri.
 Prostitutes were licensed by public health officials and were required to maintain weekly inspections for sexually transmitted diseases.
 However, due to protests and demonstrations organized by women and members of the clergy, Missouri legislators repealed the legislation allowing regulated prostitution.

 The Page Act of 1875 was passed by the US Congress and forbid any importation of women for the purpose of prostitution.
 The national move to criminalize prostitution was led by Protestant middle-class men and women who participated in the revivalism movement of the 19th century.